Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Numerical Experiments

-The initial condition is $\bx_0 = [-5;-5]$, and other settings are the same as Case 2.2a.
-After manual optimization, the selected stepsizes are $7\times 10^{-3}$, $2\times 10^{-2}$, and $0.5$ for the HLF-SZO \eqref{eq:single:both}, the residual-feedback SZO, and the two-point ZO \eqref{eq:two}, respectively.
-Figure \ref{fig:beale} illustrates the convergence comparison for minimizing the Matyas function \eqref{eq:matyas}.

-From Figures \ref{fig:reg} and \ref{fig:beale}, it is observed that the HLF-SZO can achieve faster convergence than the residual-feedback SZO method in all cases, although not as fast as the two-point method.
-It implies that the integration of a low-pass filter can effectively accelerate the convergence of SZO via the momentum term.
+From Figure \ref{fig:convergence:comp}, it is seen that the proposed HLF-SZO \eqref{eq:single:both} converges faster than the residual-feedback SZO method in all cases, and its performance is comparable to that of the two-point ZO method \eqref{eq:two}.
+Since the residual-feedback SZO is equivalent to the HF-SZO \eqref{eq:single:high} with $\beta =1$, these results indicate that the integration of a low-pass filter can further accelerate the convergence of SZO via the momentum term.